AlexanderJWard/ascend-yorkshire/README.md

 ### Outstanding Defects

-One outstanding defect is on the home page accommodation section with the background images of each hotel.
-These images are set to cover so the image does get zoomed when going past 1600px screen size.
-This affects a very small subset of users as it looks fine on the majority of viewpoints and even when the image does zoom in it still looks okay, I would just rather the image stay at it's max size without zooming.
-I have a max width of the website at around 1600px so ideally the images need to not zoom past that max viewpoint.
+Defect on the home page accommodation section with all the background images of each hotel.
+These images are set to background-size: cover so the image zooms in when going past the 1600px viewpoint.
+This affects a very small subset of users as it looks fine on the majority of viewpoints and even when the image does zoom in it still looks reasonable, ideally the image should stay at it's max size without zooming to fill space that's not even visible anyway.
+I've set a max width of the website at around 1600px so the images need to stop increasing needlessly in size past that max viewpoint.

 ## Accessibility